vishalbirajdat/True-Contract/README.md

 Linkedin  Profile [https://linkedin.com](https://linkedin.com)

 ## Project Name : TrueContract
+Link

 ## project Aim

 - Help to make trusted transaction between two tokens.
--+contract help to create trust between two user to transfer their crypto tokens between them
+- contract help to create trust between two user to transfer their crypto tokens between them

 ## How is it work ?
 - Create an ticket
 - copy token Id from last History
 - Send token id to friend
+- Add Token Id in Earn Reward Sector
+- Pay Balace token and complete the process
+- Get Rward
+- Withdraw reward

 ## What is Used To make This project ?
--solidity (smart contract)
+- solidity (smart contract)
--Nextjs
--Etherjs
--web3
--hardhat
--openzepline
--metamask
+- Nextjs
+- Etherjs
+- web3
+- hardhat
+- openzepline
+- metamask

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.